AaronLearnsCode94/Intro-To-Fintech-3/README.md

 My career goals are to establish a business in the FinTech world, or ultimately be employable with a high level skill set.

-*Why did you choose Fintech as a career path ?*
+*Why did you choose Fintech as a career path?*

 I chose Fintech as a career path because I believe it is a ever growing and expanding space always presenting new opportunities.